lilydjwg/nvchecker/README.rst

 batched into one request.

 aur
   The package name in AUR.
-If empty, use the name of software (the *section name*).
+If empty, use the name of software (the *table name*).

 strip_release
   Strip the release part.